Herb schedule for menses

 If there's cramps or excessive estrogenic signs, use areola massage.
 There isn't a herbal recommendation for cramps yet.
 Repeating phyto-progestin use to lower estrogenic signs isn't recommended.

-Avoid progetogenic herbs such as fenugreek, fennel, saw palmetto and wild yam here.
+Progestogenic herbs such as fenugreek, fennel, saw palmetto and wild yam may cause brown spotting during the rest of this phase.
 When over 1 fenugreek seed is taken more than once for menses, brown spotting is likely to occur.
 Any amount of fennel taken past the first day of menses causes brown spotting: fennel is not recommended for menses.

 Maca and shatavari (asparagus root) have similar hormone properties to fenugreek.
 Suma's and passionflower's phytohormones are similar to fenugreek's according to literature.
 Other Phyto-progestins are expected to also cause brown spotting, when used this time during menses.